The board will decide this month whether to approve local restaurateur Kim Bartmann’s concept, Bread & Pickle

 Bread & Pickle would serve a variety of sandwiches, salads, frozen treats and snacks (popcorn and ice cream would stay on the menu) made from locally sourced ingredients, Bartmann said.
 She also wants to open at 7 a.m. to serve breakfast and coffee.

 Some of the items on her sample menu (purposefully oversize to show a range of offerings) include egg sandwiches, a burger made with grass-fed beef, a vegetarian-friendly black-bean burger, a rice and veggie wrap with tofu, a “pasta of the day,” a chocolate covered frozen banana and numerous beverage options such as coffee, tea and lemonade.
-Beer and wine are not on the menu, though Bartmann said she might look into making that addition after at least a year of operation.
+Beer and wine are not on the menu.

 In an effort to be as eco-friendly as possible, Bartmann said she would not offer bottled water.
 Instead, she plans to sell Minneapolis tap water in reusable stainless steel containers for the same price.
 She also hopes to provide compost containers for waste and is working with Linden Hills Power and Light to become a part of the neighborhood’s composting program.

-Bartmann said she is negotiating the purchase of GiGi’s Cafe at 822 W. 36th Street, which she would use for food preparation.
+Bartmann said she is negotiating the purchase of GiGi’s Cafe at 822 W. 36th Street, which she would use along with Barbette, 1600 W. Lake St., for food preparation.
 Barbette chef Kevin Kathman would oversee all of the food operations.

 Speedy service is crucial at Lake Harriet during the busy summer months and Bartmann plans to offer a call-ahead picnic menu to help keep things moving.
 She’ll even provide a blanket for all pre-order customers.
-In-park catering or mobile vending around the lake might also be offered.
+Catering and mobile vending around the lakes might also be offered.

-Operations would be seasonal, but Bartmann is hoping to host some special events that might involve periodic winter appearances.
+Operations would be seasonal, but she’s hoping to host some special events that might involve periodic winter appearances.